 PE, SPORTS & physical activity

 Our school believes that PE, sport and physical activity, experienced in a safe and supportive environment, is a vital contributor to pupils' physical, mental, emotional and social development and well-being.

 All pupils in the school have equality of opportunity in terms of curriculum balance, curriculum time, use of resources, use of facilities and access to extra-curricular activities.

-At Handcross Primary School, all children receive 2 hours of PE and sport taught by Steve, our specialist PE coach from South Coast Sports, and class teachers.
+At Handcross Primary School, all children receive two hours of high-quality PE lessons a week which are taught by Steve, our specialist PE coach from South Coast Sports, and class teachers.
 The sessions cover the statutory aims and subject content required by the National Curriculum for Key Stage 1 and Key Stage 2.

 Our overview plan shows the PE lesson focuses for each year group, throughout the academic year.
 By providing a range of focuses activities and sports, children are able to develop their skills as they progress throughout Handcross Primary school.

 Our PE Progression Map displays the journey we aim for our children to follow from Year R to Year 6.
 Lessons, activities and experiences are planned and delivered by staff, to ensure all children have opportunities to develop these key skills, before transitioning to secondary school.

 Handcross Primary School provides swimming lessons for all children in Year 4 at an offsite pool.
-The lessons focus on developing the children’s confidence in the water, awareness of how to be safe, as well as their ability to swim using a range of strokes (front crawl, back stroke, breast stroke, butterfly).
+The lessons focus on developing the children’s confidence in the water, awareness of how to be safe in the water, as well as their ability to swim using a range of strokes (front crawl, back stroke, breast stroke, butterfly).

 Additional catch-up sessions are offered in the Summer term for children in Year 5 and 6 to support them in meeting the end of Key Stage 2 National Curriculum swimming aims.
-Last year (2020-21), 90% of our year 6 children met the aims.
-We are very proud of this!
+Last year (2021-22), 80% of our Year 6 children met the aims.
+We are very proud of this and aim to increase it further this academic year.

 School Games Mark